AEADataEditor/replication-template-development/REPLICATION.md

 > The openICPSR submission process has changed.
 If you have not already done so, please "Change Status -> Submit to AEA" from your deposit Workspace.

-> [NOTE] Starting July 1, 2021, we will start to publish replication packages as soon as all requested changes to the deposit have been made.
+> [NOTE] Since July 1, 2021, we will publish replication packages as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.

 General
 -------